EduardoZepeda/coffee-bytes-hugo/content/posts/digital-ocean-analisis-y-mi-experiencia/index.en.md

 ## My experience using Digital Ocean

 I have used Digital Ocean to host personal projects and also to manage my domains.
 I haven't had any problems with down servers so far, or at least not that I've noticed or any user has brought it to my attention.
-In fact, right now you are reading this from a Droplet using ~~a headless Wordpress and for the frontend frontity (A React framework) served with Nginx~~ Hugo and hosted at Digital Ocean.
-This blog uses the cheapest service, the $5 usd one, and the truth is that for the amount of traffic I have it doesn't feel slow and has decent Lighthouse metrics, without any cache plugin.
+In fact, right now you are reading this ~~from a Droplet using a headless Wordpress and frontend frontity (A React framework) served with Nginx~~ Hugo and hosted at Digital Ocean.
+This blog uses ~~the cheapest service, the $5 usd~~ App service, which costs around $3 usd, and the truth is that for the amount of traffic I have it doesn't feel slow and has decent Lighthouse metrics, no caching of any kind or any sophistication.

 ![Indicadores de Lighthose para coffeebytes.dev](images/Coffeebytes-lighthose-indicadores.png)